 That’s right.
 Trip leaders don’t pay for lift tickets.
 They don’t pay for hotels.
 They don’t pay for airfare (have you seen air fares lately?).
 While the other trip participants are writing a check equivalent to a month’s mortgage payment, the trip leader isn’t worrying about any of that.

 So how do you start the ball rolling?
-By leading a one-day Eastern trip.
-Get in touch with someone on the Eastern Trips committee and tell them you’re interested in leading a one-day trip so you can ski free.
+By leading a one-day Eastern ski trip.
+Get in touch with someone on the Eastern Trips committee and tell them you’re interested in leading a one-day trip so that you can ski free.

 For more information about leading ski flight trips and the specifics of filling out the form please contact one of our Activity Leader Evaluation Committee (ALEC) members:

 If you want to discuss the possibility of leading an Eastern trip, contact:

 Some of our leaders have been running trips for more than ten years.
 They’re not crazy – well most of them, anyway.
 They love leading ski trips.
 You can be one of that select group to lead an Eastern trip.
 But first you need to apply, so contact Ron.